krzyzanowskim/ObjectivePGP/README.md

 - ZIP compression not fully supported.
 - Blowfish, Twofish and Elgamal are not supported.
 - Missing external configuration for default values.

+## The license

+The ObjectivePGP stays under a dual license:

+- Free for non-commercial use, covered by the standard 2-clause BSD license.
+That means you have to mention Marcin Krzyżanowski as the original author of this code and reproduce the [LICENSE](./LICENSE.txt) text inside your app.

+- Commercial-use license to use in commercial products.
+Please bear in mind that some free products remain commercial products.
+Please contact me via [email](http://www.krzyzanowskim.com) for details.

 ### Acknowledgment